-This comprehensive conservation plan (CCP) for the Refuge is required by the National Wildlife Refuge System Administration Act of 1996, as amended by the National Wildlife Refuge System Improvement Act of 1997 (Public Law(PL) 105-57; 111 Stat.
-1253; Improvement Act).
-An environmental assessment (EA), required by the National Environmental Policy Act of 1969 (42 United States Code (USC) 4321 et seq., 83 Stat.
-852; NEPA), was issued for public review in combination with the draft CCP in May 2010.
+- a draft CCP, required by the National Wildlife Refuge System (Refuge System; NWRS) Administration Act of 1996, as amended by the National Wildlife Refuge System Improvement Act of 1997 (Public Law (PL) 105-57; 111 Stat.
+1253; (Improvement Act)); and, - an EA, required by the National Environmental Policy Act (NEPA) of 1969 (42 USC 4321 et seq., 83 Stat.
+852), as amended.

-Following the public review of the EA/draft CCP, our regional director decided on the components of this final CCP to guide Refuge management decisions over the next 15 years.
+Following public review of this EA/draft CCP, our regional director will decide on the components of a final CCP to guide Refuge management decisions over the next 15 years.
 We will use the CCP to promote understanding of and support for Refuge management among state agencies in Massachusetts, tribal governments, our conservation partners, local communities and the public.

-Chapter 1 explains the purpose of and need for preparing a CCP, and sets the stage for four subsequent chapters and eleven appendices.
+Chapter 1 explains the purpose of and need for preparing a CCP/EA, and sets the stage for four subsequent chapters and nine appendices.
 Specifically, it

-- defines our planning analysis area, - presents the mission, policies and mandates affecting the development of the plan, - identifies other conservation plans we used as references, - lists the purposes for which the Refuge was established and its land acquisition history, - clarifies the vision and goals that drive Refuge management,
+- defines our planning analysis area, - presents the mission, policies and mandates affecting the development of the plan, - identifies other conservation plans we used as references,

-Chapter 2, "The Planning Process," describes our planning process and its compliance with NEPA regulations, and identifies public issues or concerns that surfaced as we developed the plan.
+- lists the purposes for which the Refuge was established and its land acquisition history, - clarifies the vision and goals that drive Refuge management, - describes our planning process and its compliance with NEPA regulations, and, - identifies public and partner issues or concerns that surfaced as we developed the plan.